TAP-LLM/SplitFedLLM/README.md

 ## Notices
 Note that the FedGLM folder contains the training scheme based on the flower framework and ChatGLM-6B, and FedGLM-LLaMA contains the training scheme based on the flask communication framework and LLaMA-7B, and the details of the operation can be referred to the readme file in each folder.
-We recommend the use of FedGLM in preference to FedGLM-LLaMA because the stability of flask communication framework is weaker than that of flower framework, and FedGLM-LLaMA is more suitable for learning English corpus because FedGLM supports both Chinese and English corpus learning.
+We recommend the use of FedGLM in preference to FedGLM-LLaMA because the stability of flask communication framework is weaker than that of flower framework, and FedGLM-LLaMA is more suitable for learning English corpus but FedGLM supports both Chinese and English corpus learning.

 ## Reference
 If you find this repository useful or our work is related to your research, please kindly cite it: